Learn more about these common terms you’ll likely hear during ABA therapy

-Following an effective assessment process, treatment often involves teaching the child to obtain the same outcomes in the same contexts with another, more effective, safer behavior.
+Functional Communication: a therapy for autistic children that usually involves teaching the child to obtain the same outcomes in the same contexts with another, more effective, safer behavior.
 This is called functional communication training or FCT.

-This is the process of building rapport by “pairing” oneself with the child’s favorite items and activities.
+Pairing: this is the process of building rapport by “pairing” oneself with the child’s favorite items and activities.
 Through these repeated connections, we take on the reinforcing value of all the good stuff, leading to better outcomes in therapy.

 Bonus ABA Terms and Examples

-This ABA technique breaks certain skills down into smaller components that are more easily digestible.
+Discrete Trial Training: DTT is an ABA technique breaks certain skills down into smaller components that are more easily digestible.
 This is a common way for teachers to articulate concepts to autistic children more effectively.
 For example, instead of training a child on colors they would start with a specific color like red or blue.

-Although it’s a tactic that should eventually be faded out, hand over hand prompting is a useful way to teach young children certain academic skills like using a toothbrush correctly.
+HOH Prompting: although it’s a tactic that should eventually be faded out, hand over hand prompting is a useful way to teach young children certain academic skills like using a toothbrush correctly.
 Once the skill is reliably adapted, the HOH can fade out.

-When it comes to teaching and completing behaviors, organization is key.
+Task Analysis: when it comes to teaching and completing behaviors, organization is key.
 Task analysis demands producing a step-by-step list of moves needed to perform the behavior.

-Coordination and movement in the muscles are an important skill set for autistic children to master.
+Fine Motor Skills: coordination and movement in the muscles are an important skill set for autistic children to master.
 Most children struggle with motor difficulties like problems handwriting.